A History of Pre-War Automotive Tootsietoys

 The earliest catalogue to come to hand has been that of 1909.
 There are three small miniature cars shown in it, issued as miniature favours, charms, pins, buttons and cuff links.
 The earliest was issued about 1901, and resembles a curved-dash Olds.
 True three-dimensional miniature models of a train, boats and a horse-drawn fire engine were made in the first decade of the century, but a true model car did not appear until 1911, when a tiny closed limousine was introduced.
 This remained in the catalogue through 1928.
 The limousine was also cast in a version with integrally cast wheels, also catalogued until 1928.
 Both versions were soon copied in various materials and methods, including a set with the names of real automobiles (Ford, Saxon, Paige, Dodge, Maxwell, etc.) cast on the roof and used for tokens on game boards.
 Dowst had also been producing small castings for this purpose, and made the metal shoe, iron, ship and others for Parker Brothers' games such as Monopoly.
 (This additional information is from Clint Seeley's 1984 article (ref.1)).

-Our photos show the 1911 Limousine (left), together with a rather more crudely cast copy (right), presumably also American.
+These photos show the 1911 Limousine (left), together with a rather more crudely cast copy (right), presumably also American.
 This copy appears to be identical to one shown by Clint Seeley in his 1981 article (ref.2), but this one is die-cast whereas he describes it as slush cast.
 I suspect this may be a slip.

 The Model T Fords